 - Has a bad smell

-Best Organic Fruit Tree Fertilizer – Dr. Earth Fruit Tree Fertilizer
+Best Organic Fertilizer for Fruit Trees – Dr. Earth Fruit Tree Fertilizer

 This organic fertilizer is indeed a wonder.
-It not only helps new trees stay healthy but also revives the old trees in your backyard or garden that were dull and boring without any fruits for several years.
+It helps new trees stay healthy and revives the old trees in your backyard or garden that were dull and boring without any fruits for several years.
 The NPK ratio is 5-5-2.

 The main reason behind the success of this fertilizer is probiotics that promote beneficial microorganisms in the soil.